eserlxl/LLMEngine/.github/SECURITY.md

-# Security Policy
+## Security Policy

-## Supported Versions
+### Supported Versions

-We release security updates for the latest stable version of nextVersion.
-Please update to the latest version to ensure you have the newest security fixes.
+We provide security updates for the latest stable version of LLMEngine.
+Please update to the latest release to receive fixes.

-## Reporting a Vulnerability
+### Reporting a Vulnerability

-If you discover a security vulnerability, please report it by emailing lxldev.contact@gmail.com.
-Do **not** create a public issue for security problems.
+- Do not open a public issue for sensitive reports.
+- Please email: lxldev.contact@gmail.com.
+- If private contact is unavailable for you, open an issue with limited details and request a maintainer to reach out.

-We will respond as quickly as possible and keep you informed of the progress.
-Thank you for helping keep nextVersion and its users safe!
+We will respond as quickly as possible and keep you informed of progress.

+### Do Not Commit Secrets
+- Never commit API keys or tokens.
+- Use environment variables as described in `README.md` and `QUICKSTART.md`.

+### Handling
+We will investigate reports and provide guidance, fixes, and timelines as appropriate.